pettarin/ipapy/README.md

 my_b1.is_equivalent("consonant non-sibilant-fricative bilabial voiced")     # True (the order does not matter) my_b1.is_equivalent("consonant non-sibilant-fricative bilabial voiceless")  # False

-# compare IPAChar and list of properties
+# compare IPAChar and list of descriptors
 my_a1.is_equivalent(["open", "front", "unrounded"])             # False
 my_a1.is_equivalent(["vowel", "open", "front", "unrounded"])    # True
 my_a1.is_equivalent(["open", "unrounded", "vowel", "front"])    # True